 - talent acquisition

-Over a 4 month period, users and stakeholders across the NHS in England and Wales were asked about their experience of ESR.
-It’s the largest engagement and listening exercise we’ve done since ESR was first implemented.
+Over a 4-month period, users and stakeholders across the NHS in England and Wales were asked about their experience of ESR.
+This was the largest engagement and listening exercise we’ve done since ESR was first implemented.
 We also completed an assessment of the technology and application options, which helped us with requirements for the new solution.
-This finished in summer 2021, and the findings from this stage have been used to help inform the next stages of the roadmap and the Future NHS Workforce Solution.
+This finished in July 2021, and the findings from this stage have been used to help inform the next stages of the roadmap and the future NHS workforce solution.

 The road ahead